How to Care Silver Jewellery

 Why Sterling Silver Tarnishes?
 How to clean Silver.

-Sterling silver is an alloyed metal, normally made of 92.5% pure silver and other metals.
-Sterling silver is a popular metal because of its cost and strength with positive vibrations, but it also tarnishes quickly because of its composition
+Sterling silver is an white metal, normally compose of 92.5% silver and other metals called sterling silver.
+Sterling silver is a popular in jewellery making because of its cost and strength with positive vibrations, used for daily wear and easy to care silver jewellery makes interests to lots of young generations.

 Every piece of silver jewelry develops a black coating on its surface after some time.
 This tarnish is a result of a chemical reaction that occurs when silver comes into contact with air and various substances.